-AdjIt& ++it

-performs one step forward in the list of incident edges of the marked node.
-If the formerly marked edge was a leaving edge and there is no successor edge, it is associated to $G.first_in_edge(n)$ where G and n are the associated graph and node.
+AdjIt& ++it performs one step forward in the list of incident edges of the marked node.
+If the formerly marked edge was a leaving edge and there is no successor edge, it is associated to G.first_in_edge(n) where G and n are the associated graph and node.
 If the formerly marked edge was an incoming edge and there is no successor edge, it.eol() will be true afterwards.
 This method returns a reference to it.

-AdjIt& --it

-performs one step backward in the list of incident edges of the marked node.
-If the formerly marked edge was an incoming edge and there is no predecessor edge, it is associated to $G.last_adj_edge(n)$ where G and n are the associated graph and node.
-If the formerly marked edge was a leaving edge and there is no successor edge, it.eol() will be true afterwards.
-This method returns a reference to it.
+Precondition: it.valid() returns true.
+AdjIt& it performs one step backward in the list of incident edges of the marked node.
+If the formerly marked edge was an incoming edge and there is no predeces- sor edge, it is associated to $G.last_adj_edge(n)$ where G and n are the associated graph and node.
+If the formerly marked edge was a leaving edge and there is no successor edge, $it.eol()$ will be true afterwards.
+This method returns a reference to it .
+Precondition: $it.valid()$ returns true.